barbagrigia/js-boilerplate/README.md

+# My JavaScript project boilerplate

+Included:

+- Babel + presets for transpiling
+- Eslint + config for linting
+- Flow for types
+- AVA for tests
+- nyc/coveralls for code coverage
+- (and React, but no sure why I added it)

-# How to use this boilerplate
+## How to use this boilerplate

 - `MoOx` => YourNick
 - `Maxime Thirouin` => Your Name